Search Engine Optimisation (SEO) and Common SEO Mistakes to Avoid

 Unless you have set aside a huge marketing budget, then your website’s success will most probably rely on the amount of traffic you get via the major search engines.
 The most used search engine by far on the internet is Google, with around 60% of all searches going through it.
 The other 40% is made up by, Yahoo, MSN, AOL and Ask.

 It is extremely important to get your website onto the major search engines and with over 25 billion web pages currently indexed by Google, how can you make certain people will find your website?
-There are several techniques that you can apply to your website to improve the ranking position of your website in the search engine results page.
+There are several techniques that you can apply to your website to rank higher on Google and improve the ranking position of your website in the search engine results page.
 Generally there are two ways of splitting up the technique process, one technique is internal optimisation of your website and the other is external optimisation.

 Internal optimisation of your website is basically changing your actual website like keywords, titles, adding new rich content and creating new pages.
 While External optimisation does not involve changing anything on your website, rather it involves techniques like placing links on other websites that point back to your website and even article writing.